- Dental Implants

 Your facial muscles and jaw bone may have already started to deteriorate without adequate support from teeth, leading to a sunken facial appearance.

 Dental implants support the jaw bone and help restore function, strength and the overall appearance of your smile.

 Unlike any other missing teeth solution, they mimic the function of tooth roots that help to stimulate the jaw bone when you chew food.
 This helps keep the jaw bone healthy and stops it from shrinking away.

 While most healthy adults are suitable candidates for dental implants, there are some conditions that can complicate treatment and even lead to implants failing.

-During an initial consultation, Dr Norcross will discuss your treatment goals and medical history to ensure that no medical conditions or medications will impact treatment success.
-This follows an examination where we take radiographs, clinical photographs and a 3D bone scan to check if your jaw bone can support dental implants.
+During your initial consultation, Dr Norcross will discuss your treatment goals and medical history to ensure that no medical conditions or medications will impact treatment success.
+This follows an examination where we take radiographs, clinical photographs and a 3D bone scan to check if the jaw bone can support dental implants.